Georg Ferdinand Duckwitz: Early life

-Duckwitz was born on 29 September 1904 in Bremen, Germany to an old patrician family in the Hanseatic City.
+Duckwitz was born on 29 September 1904 in Bremen, Germany, to an old patrician family in the Hanseatic City.
 After college, he began a career in the international coffee trade.

 Career

 From 1928 to 1932 Duckwitz lived in Copenhagen, Denmark.
-In November 1932 he met Gregor Strasser, the leader of the leftist branch of the German nationalistic Nazi Party, in Bremen.
-Over the course of their conversation, Duckwitz found that "elements of Scandinavian socialism [were] connected with nationalistic feelings" and subsequently decided to enroll in the party.
+In November 1932, he met Gregor Strasser, the leader of the leftist branch of the German nationalistic Nazi Party, in Bremen.
+Throughout their conversation, Duckwitz found that "elements of Scandinavian socialism [were] connected with nationalistic feelings" and decided to enroll in the party.
 On 1 July 1933, he joined the Nazi Party's Office of Foreign Affairs in Berlin.
-Over the course of his tenure, he became increasingly disillusioned by Nazi politics.
+Throughout his tenure, he became increasingly disillusioned by Nazi politics.
 In a 4 June 1935 letter to Alfred Rosenberg, the head of the office, he wrote, "My two-year employment in the Reichsleitung [i.e. executive branch] of the [Nazi Party] has made me realize that I am so fundamentally deceived in the nature and purpose of the National Socialist movement that I am no longer able to work within this movement as an honest person".
-Around the same time, the Gestapo secret police made its first notes on Duckwitz after he had sheltered three Jewish women in his Kurfürstendamm apartment during a local anti-Semitic Sturmabteilung event.
+Around the same time, the Gestapo (secret police) made its first notes on Duckwitz after he had sheltered three Jewish women in his Kurfürstendamm apartment during a local antisemitic Sturmabteilung event.
 He later wrote that he had then become "a fierce opponent of this [Nazi] system".

 He eventually left the Office of Foreign Affairs to work for the Hamburg America Line shipping company.
 In 1939, he was assigned to the German embassy in Copenhagen as a maritime attaché.

 Rescue of Jews in Denmark

 After 1942, Duckwitz worked with the Nazi Reich representative Werner Best, who organised the Gestapo.
-On 11 September 1943 Best told Duckwitz about the intended roundup of all Danish Jews on 1 October.
-Duckwitz travelled to Berlin to attempt to stop the deportation through official channels.
-That failed, and he flew to Stockholm two weeks later, ostensibly to discuss the passage of German merchant ships.
+On 11 September 1943, Best told Duckwitz that all Danish Jews were to be arrested on 1 October.
+In response, Duckwitz travelled to Berlin to try to prevent the operation by appealing to the authorities.
+He failed to convince them, and he flew to Stockholm two weeks later, ostensibly to discuss the passage of German merchant ships.
 There, he contacted Swedish Prime Minister Per Albin Hansson and asked whether Sweden would be willing to receive Danish Jewish refugees.
 In a couple of days, Hansson promised them a favourable reception.

-Back in Denmark on 29 September, Duckwitz contacted the Danish social democrat Hans Hedtoft and notified him of the intended deportation.
+Back in Denmark on 29 September, Duckwitz contacted the Danish Social Democrat Hans Hedtoft and notified him of the intended deportation.
 Hedtoft warned the head of the Jewish community, C. B. Henriques, and the acting chief rabbi, Marcus Melchior, who spread the warning.
 Sympathetic Danes in all walks of life organized a mass escape of over 7,200 Jews and 700 of their non-Jewish relatives by sea to Sweden.

 Afterward, Duckwitz went back to his official duties.